2010 Bay Bulls Standoff: Additional legal issues

 In the weeks that followed, the Crown withdrew the warrant, and on May 18, 2018, with Crockwell in absentia, still refusing to attend court, the Crown announced that it was withdrawing the two charges against Crockwell, who had long maintained were unlawful.
 When contacted by local media following the courts withdrawal, Crockwell said, that he was relieved the process was now over, and added "the warrant should have never been issued in the first place."

 In July 2022, Crockwell, now 67 years of age, was arrested by the RCMP for allegedly assaulting two mounties and resisting arrest.
 Crockwell was detained at the St. John's City Lock-up, where he refused to attend a court-ordered psychiatric assessment, and further reportedly refused to leave his cell to attend a bail hearing.

 On August 22, 2022, Crockwell appeared before a NL judge via telephone conference from Her Majesty's Penitentiary.
 Crockwell was defiant with the court insisting that he had no plans on self-representation in relation to the crown's request to appoint an amicus curiae to assist in his upcoming trial.
 Crockwell maintained that during his detainment, since July, he had not been given an opportunity by correctional staff at the prison to contact a lawyer.
 The presiding judge told Crockwell that she would ask correctional staff to allow him to use the phone to contact a private lawyer.
 Crockwell's trial for his alleged assault on two RCMP officers is scheduled to take place in October 2022.

+Crockwell appeared in court in October 2022, where a not guilty plea was entered on his behalf.
+Crockwell was granted bail and his trial was postponed until April 2023.

+In July 2023, an arrest warrant was issued for Leo Crockwell for failing to attend his scheduled trial.